HC Galychanka: 2017–2018

 In the offseason three of the leading handball players – goalkeeper Yelyzaveta Hilyazetdinova, right wing and captain Lesya Smolinh and right back Olesia Parandii have signed contracts with foreign clubs.
 The most experienced player – Natalya Turkalo and 22 years old Viktoriya Sidletska has finished their game career.
 Anastasia Dorozhivska decided to start a coaching career.
 Iryna Stelmakh returns to Lviv, which terminated the contract with the Polish club "Olympia Beskid" after a shoulder injury and rehabilitation in Ukraine.

 The season started in Lviv 5 September 2017, by match for the Ukrainian Super Cup.
 Last year's winner – Galychanka won the HC Dnepryanka Kherson with a score 34:23 (18:11).

-2017 Galychanka finished with wins in all 14 matches with allowance of seven points from the nearest opponent – Karpaty(Uzhgorod).
+2017 Galychanka finished with wins in all 14 matches with allowance of seven points from the nearest opponent – Karpaty(Uzhhorod).

 The Baltic Women's Handball League 2017/2018 Final was scheduled to take place in Lviv, but the participating teams decided to complete the championship after the fourth round of the tournament.
 The prize-winners of the championship are determined by the number of points earned in the played tours.
 Galychanka, which led the whole season in the tournament table, won the gold medals.

 Before Superleague final round team having won 45 points and provides for himself the fourth consecutive gold medals, as the advance from the closest pursuer – Karpaty made 13 points.
-In the Superleague final round that was held in Lviv, Galychanka pleased fans with a victory over the HC Dnepryanka Kherson with a score 34:23 and a fighting draw 28:28 with the Karpaty Uzhgorod.
+In the Superleague final round that was held in Lviv, Galychanka pleased fans with a victory over the HC Dnepryanka Kherson with a score 34:23 and a fighting draw 28:28 with the Karpaty Uzhhorod.

 Shortly after the end of the season, the management of the club canceled contracts with coaches Tatyana Stefan and Anzhela Savchenko.
 New trainer was a senior teacher of the handball faculty Lviv State School of Physical Culture Vasyl Kozar, who trained Galychanka in 2007–2015.

 2018–2019

-From 6 June till 10 June 2018, Galychanka participated in the Ukrainian Women's Beach Handball Championship, where won silver awards.
+From 6 June till 10 June 2018, Galychanka participated in the Ukrainian Women's Beach Handball Championship, where they won silver awards.
 Honor of the club was defended by: Victoria Saltanyuk, Nataliia Volovnyk, Diana Dmitrishin, Julia Golovko, Anastasiia Baranovych, Maryana Markevich, Olga Vasyliyka and former Galychanka playmaker Yelyzaveta Hilyazetdinova (AZERYOL, Baku), which was recognized as the best competition goalkeeper, Olexandra Zholobovych (Marta, Romania) and Anastasiia Dorozhivska which began a coaching career.
 Trainer of the beach handball team was Vitaliy Nadich.